EricRohlfs/blog/docs/chatGPT_customElement_input_with_autocomplete.md

 One example, generated the code for using the keyboard to select 'options' like up-arrow, down-arrow using keyup event.
 It was a pleasant detail to add.

 My main correction to this answer would be to put a builder function around it, so I can pass in callback functions for setting new data to the 'options' and for setting the input via a callback.
-See https://github.com/EricRohlfs/blog/blob/main/docs/making-a-configurable-custom-element.md
+See [making a configurable custom element](making-a-configurable-custom-element.md)

 My Question to ChatGPT
 ```